pwncollege/dojo/README.md

 ```

 Assuming you already have ssh running on port 22, you will want to change that so that users may ssh via port 22.
+Alternatively, you can set the `SSH_PORT` environment variable before running `run.sh` below.

 Change the line in `/etc/ssh/sshd_config` that says `Port 22` to `Port 2222`, and then restart ssh:
 ```sh